Markets and Economy

 3

-Over time, a buy-and-hold approach would have outperformed a strategy that times the market based simply on the direction of January returns.
+Over time, a buy-and-hold approach would’ve outperformed a market-timing strategy based simply on the direction of January returns.

 What is the January effect?

-January has historically been one of the strongest months of the year for US equity returns.
-The trend is especially noticeable among small-cap stocks.1 Several theories attempt to explain the phenomenon, through year-end tax-loss harvesting, seasonal liquidity, and investor psychology.
-Interestingly, although the January effect was seen throughout the 20th century, it has weakened substantially in recent decades.
+The January effect is the historical tendency for US stock returns to be strongest during the first month of the year.
+The trend is especially noticeable among small-cap companies.1 Several theories attempt to explain the phenomenon, with year-end tax-loss harvesting, seasonal liquidity, and investor psychology among the most common.
+The January effect was widely observed throughout the 20th century.
+But its presence has diminished significantly in recent decades, raising questions about relevance today.

 What is the January barometer?